5:185 General Personnel: Family & Medical Leave

 Continuation of Health Benefits

 During FMLA leave, employees are entitled to continuation of health benefits that would have been provided if they were working.
 Any share of health plan premiums being paid by the employee before taking the leave, must continue to be paid by the employee during the FMLA leave.
 A District’s obligation to maintain health insurance coverage ceases if an employee’s premium payment is more than 30 days late and the District notifies the employee at least 15 days before coverage will cease.

 Changed Circumstances and Intent to Return

-An employee must provide the Superintendent or designee reasonable notice of changed circumstances (i.e., within 2 business days if the changed circumstances are foreseeable) that will alter the duration of the FMLA leave.
-The Superintendent or designee, taking into consideration all of the relevant facts and circumstances related to an individual’s leave situation, may ask an employee who has been on FMLA leave for 8 consecutive weeks whether he or she intends to return to work.
+An employee must provide the Superintendent or designee reasonable notice of changed circumstances (i.e., within two business days if the changed circumstances are foreseeable) that will alter the duration of the FMLA leave.
+The Superintendent or designee, taking into consideration all of the relevant facts and circumstances related to an individual’s leave situation, may ask an employee who has been on FMLA leave for eight consecutive weeks whether he or she intends to return to work.